F5Networks/k8s-bigip-ctlr/README.rst

 Introduction
 ------------

-The F5® Container Service Connector (CSC) provides an integration for the `Kubernetes <http://kubernetes.io/>`_ orchestration environment that makes L4-L7 services available to users deploying miscroservices-based applications in a containerized infrastructure.
+The F5® Container Service Connector (csi) provides an integration for the `Kubernetes <http://kubernetes.io/>`_ orchestration environment that makes L4-L7 services available to users deploying miscroservices-based applications in a containerized infrastructure.

 Releases and Compatibility
 --------------------------